 100 percent of our product categories are assessed for health and safety impact improvements.
-This is part of the ISO 22000 standard, which is fully implemented in all three countries.
+This is part of the ISO 22000 and IFS standards, which are fully implemented.
+Cermaq Canada and Cermaq Norway have fully implemented the ISO 22000 standard, while Chile has fully implemented the IFS standard.
 Further details about Cermaq's management standards are given in indicator CEQ 13 Management Standards.